bamlab/commentor/showcase/docs/repositoryAccess.md

 ### Install Github App on your user account

 Commentor needs to be able to get your available repositories in order to allow you to select the one you want to analyze.
-The Github API let us ask for the repos a user has access to only if you have installed the Github app on your account.
+Github is migrating many data accessible from its API to **Github Apps**.
+It's the **only way** for us to ask you for access to your repositories list **without** getting read access to your **code**.
+Therefore **you have to** install the [Commentor Github App](https://github.com/apps/commentor) on your personnal account before starting analyzing your comments.

 ![user level permissions][github-app-user-permissions]